-"Can you imagine, my friend, how much better a manager's decisions would be if she or he could see the larger whole within which they functioned?
+"Can you imagine how much better managers' decisions would be if they could see the larger whole within which they functioned?
 What if local decisions could be made with global considerations?
-The bigger scope and vision you have, the less parochial you will be with your decisions.
+The bigger your vision, the less parochial will be your decisions.
 The bigger the whole within you, the more capacity you will have to accommodate differences."